VK2ARH/Cowtown-ADX-Project/README.md

 # Cowtown Amateur Radio Club: ADX-Project
-This repository has been created to host files and resources that were used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital HF tranceiver
+This repository has been created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver

 The ADX was designed by Barb WB2CBA see his GitHub site for files and details of the project : https://github.com/WB2CBA/ADX.
-Original files, for PCB's and other technical information should be obtained from Barb's GitHub site.
+Original files for the PCB's and other technical information can be obtained from Barb's GitHub site.
 This site holds the files and documentation to assist Amateur Radio Clubs or individuals seeking to establish a 'Buildathon' project for the ADX.
 Primary Files of interest will be:

-- ADX Order Spreadsheet - this sheet provides a detailed parts list of components for the ADX and provides links to where the Cowtown Amateur Radio Club purchased the components as part of a Group Buy.
+- ADX Order Spreadsheet - this sheet provides a detailed parts list of components for the ADX and supporting sheets including links to where the Cowtown Amateur Radio Club purchased the components as part of a Group Buy.
 - The Cowtown ADX Construction Manual developed for the project, and updated during and after the project with lessons learnt.
 - The ADX firmware to support seven band operation.
-Vieo explaining the operation of the additional band selection can be found here: https://youtu.be/Cs5FBKQixyk
+A video explaining the operation of the additional band selection can be found here: https://youtu.be/Cs5FBKQixyk .Thanks to Randy K5MW for tidying up my code modifications to the original firmware.

 Files will be added progressively as they are edited and improved.

+There are a furether two videos available on the Cowtown Amateur Radio Club YouTube Channel:
+- The first introducing the ADX ahead of our Buildathon Event. https://youtu.be/zcXAYpAbgKU
+- The second discussing the Buildathon, how we went about it and the success we achieved. https://youtu.be/VrkioM_xv6s

+Good luck with your project.

 Richard W5ARH / VK2ARH